brianhsu98/bdocs/README.md

 3. Password-protect URL endpoints
    - Probably just something basic, like storing a salted+hashed password in the firebase database that we verify against before populating the text editor

-### To-Dos

-- Figure out routing through react-routing
-- Add an interactive prompt that either sends you to a specified document with a hash or creates a new one for you.

-- Design:
-  - The /editor/ endpoint will throw you to a screen where you have two options: a text box where you can input a past generated shortID to recover a document, or a button to create a new document
-    - If you create a new document, you'll be generated a new random shortID and sent to that URL endpoint `editor/NEW_SHORTID`, which should be associated with a Firepad
-    - Otherwise, you'll be thrown to `editor/ID`, and shown the contents.

-### Progress So Far

-- Firebase + Firepad integrated
-- Added URL endpoint `/editor/HASH`